syedumarfarooq/MERN-Edtech/README.md

 The project is set up to run both the client (React) and server (Node.js/Express) concurrently using npm run dev.
 ### Features
-User Authentication: Users can sign up, log in, and reset their password.
+User Authentication: Users can sign up, log in, and reset their password.<br>
-Course Management: Instructors can create, update, and delete courses, while students can enroll and track progress.
+Course Management: Instructors can create, update, and delete courses, while students can enroll and track progress.<br>
-Payment Integration: Integrated with Razorpay for handling payments.
+Payment Integration: Integrated with Razorpay for handling payments.<br>
-Responsive Design: The frontend is built to be fully responsive for various devices.
+Responsive Design: The frontend is built to be fully responsive for various devices.<br>
-API with MongoDB: The backend uses MongoDB as the database for storing user and course data.
+API with MongoDB: The backend uses MongoDB as the database for storing user and course data.<br>

 ### Installation and Setup
 Follow the steps below to set up and run the project locally.